Good Friday Agreement architect David Trimble has died aged 77

 Former Northern Ireland first minister David Trimble has died aged 77, it has been announced.

-Mr Trimble as leader of the Ulster Unionist Party along with John Hume, leader of the SDLP, were the main movers behind the 1998 Good Friday Agreement which helped bring about an end to the Troubles.
+Mr Trimble as leader of the Ulster Unionist Party (UUP) along with John Hume, leader of the SDLP, were the main movers behind the 1998 Good Friday Agreement which helped establish power sharing executive at Stormont and bring about an end to the Troubles.

 Born in 1944, the Co Down man distinguished himself in an academic career in the law faculty at the Queen's University Belfast before moving into politics.